CyberPointer/definite-integral-calculator/README.md

 ## GUI

 ![Guiexample](./images/definite_integral_inputing_data1.jpg)

-Image presents main tab of program after start, with 4 text inputs from wich data is loaded.
+Image presents main tab of program wich will be shown after start, with 4 text inputs from wich data is begin loaded.
 Input on top serves a purpouse to aquire function of definite integral.
-Example of input
+Example of input:
 `
 x^3 + 3x + 2
 `